Welcome

 Class 3: Wrapping Up What We Have Learned so Far

 In this class you will work on a project that requires the skills we have learned so far.
-The project consists in analyzing how transition from and to poverty has evolved in the US since the late 1970's using the NLS79 survey.
+The project consists of analyzing how transitions from and to poverty have evolved in the US since the late 1970s using the NLS79 survey.

 Class 4: Analyzing the Data (Part 1)